legal resources necessary to hold negligent facilities accountable.

 The survey team interviewed the Social Services Staff member about one hour later who stated that “she did not see the sign on the door regarding contact precautions for [the resident before] entering the room.
 She stated contact precautions require staff to wear a gown and gloves to prevent the spread of infection to staff, visitors, and other residents in the facility.”

 Do you suspect that your loved one was mistreated, neglected or abused while living at Kensington Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Hardin County victims of mistreatment living in long-term facilities including nursing homes in Elizabethtown.
+Our network of attorneys fights aggressively on behalf of Hardin County victims of mistreatment living in long-term facilities including nursing homes in Elizabethtown.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled elder resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one's harm.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All the information you share with our law offices will remain confidential.